What are hypoplastic left heart syndrome treatment options?

-At Children's Hospital Colorado Colorado Heart Institute, our doctors are experts at identifying and treating hypoplastic left heart syndrome.
+At Children's Colorado's Heart Institute, our doctors are experts at identifying and treating HLHS.

-Repair takes a series of surgeries, usually three, that typically take place within the first three years of a child’s life.
+HLHS repair takes a series of surgeries, usually three, that typically take place within the first four years of a child’s life.

 The first surgery, called the Norwood procedure, is performed in the first week of life.
 This surgery allows the right ventricle to function as the pumping chamber to get blood to both the lungs and the body.

-The second surgery, which is usually performed between 4 and 6 months of age, redirects blood from the upper part of the body away from the heart and directly to the lungs.
+The second surgery, the Glenn procedure (sometimes called a bi-directional Glenn or the Hemi-Fontan), is usually performed between 4 and 6 months of age.
+This surgery redirects blood from the upper part of the body away from the heart and directly to the lungs.

 The second option for kids with hypoplastic left syndrome is a heart transplant.
-At Children's Hospital Colorado, we have been transplanting hearts in children for more than 20 years.
+At Children's Colorado, we have been transplanting hearts for more than 20 years.

 Rather than doing surgery to repair the existing heart, a heart transplant will replace the defective heart with a new one from a donor.
 Transplant patients will require lifelong medication and will be followed by a transplant cardiologist to monitor possible rejection of the new organ.

-Children with hypoplastic left heart syndrome will need regular follow-up appointments with a pediatric cardiologist to monitor his or her heart health.
+Children with hypoplastic left heart syndrome will need regular follow-up appointments with a pediatric cardiologist to monitor their health.
 Most children will need to take medication after surgery.